PJL-Telecom/freepbx-simple-dialer/README-v2.md

 ## 🎉 **Version 2.0 Ready**

-SimpleDailer v2.0 with AMD is production-ready and includes:
+SimpleDialer v2.0 with AMD is production-ready and includes:
 - ✅ Full AMD implementation
 - ✅ Zero-configuration installation
 - ✅ No FreePBX tamper warnings